vipulnaik/diet-exercise-health/profile-information/health-profile.md

   diet adjustments based on that.

-* The proportion of my food I eat that is restaurant takeout or equivalent (prepped meals) is, as of 2023, about 10-15%.
-Most of these are Udupi Palace spinach masala dosa.
-The general trend from 2015/2016 to 2023 has been for this proportion to drop, with the drop being particularly sharp around 2023 after I reduced my work hours and consequently had more time for meal prep at home.
-At its peak, something like 25-35% of my meals may have been restaurant meals or prepped meals.
+* The proportion of my food I eat that is restaurant takeout or equivalent (prepped meals) is, as of mid-2024, very small -- about one meal a month, possibly a bit more in case of travel.
+This represents a sharp drop since mid-to-late 2023, where I was doing takeout about once a week on average.
+The 2023 level is in turn lower than 2020-2022, which in turn is lower than the pre-pandemic level.

 * Since the onset of the COVID-19 pandemic in 2020, I've basically stopped eating out except for cases where I'm meeting others; I